 If the answer to any of those is NO, then save yourself the tears and stop before you start.

 If you answered YES to all, take a look at the CS:GO betting guide we recommend below.

-Betting websites take a variety of forms and all offer a slightly different service There is a huge variety of betting sites which allow you to use real money or other options such as bitskins and the list is growing all the time.
+Betting websites take a variety of forms and all offer a slightly different service There is a huge variety of betting sites which allow you to use real money, Bitcoin or other options such as bitskins and the list is growing all the time.
 They all offer slightly different odds meaning you can maximise your winnings if you’re comparing a few different sites.
-Check the site betcsgo.org for a comprehensive list of sites.
+Remember to browse Tipify’s Where To Bet page for a comprehensive list of reliable betting sites.

 Our CS:GO betting guide recommends starting out with an overall inventory size, this is the amount you’re willing to lose if it all goes wrong.
 By fixing this amount in your mind, you’ll get a clear marker of when to stop.
 For some this is $100, for others $5.
 Whatever the amount, make sure you’re comfortable with it, and if you lose everything.
 Force yourself to take at least a week off before starting up again.

 Before you begin looking at odds, decide for yourself who you think will win the match between the two teams.

 Do your own research, rely on trustworthy a CS:GO betting guide.
 The more you know the higher your chances of making a successful bet:

 Always remember, the final decision to bet is yours.

 Odds come in three different types.
 Decimal, Fractional or Implied Probability.